Hyptiotes paradoxus: Eye arrangement

 They have eight eyes in two rows, with the posterior row distributed across the midline of the carapace, and the anterior row halfway between the posterior row and anterior edge.
 The anterior median eyes are close together, and distant from the anterior lateral eyes; the posterior medians are spaced apart, with the posterior laterals on tubules on the side of the carapace, around halfway back.

 Distribution and habitat

 The species is found in Europe, Turkey and the Caucasus.
 In Europe, it is found in Lithuania and Latvia.
 It is also found in Estonia (Saaremaa and mainland) and Finland (Åland), and, scarcely, in South England.

 They live primarily in shrubs and evergreen trees, however they have also been found in deciduous trees.

 Behaviour

 Web

 The web is triangular, and consists of four radial threads connected by cribellate silk.
-It is kept taught by the spider holding onto one corner.
+It is kept taut by the spider holding onto one corner.
 When an insect is caught, the spider repeatedly loosens and tightens the web until the prey is tangled.